Don't Label Twice: Quantity Beats Quality when Comparing Binary Classifiers on a Budget

 With this,

 The inequality now holds for the second terms on each side by our previous calculations, and for the first terms on each side as $f_1\leq g_1$ and $g_2 \leq f_2$. \end{proof} We set

 as well as and

-such that and If we can prove the preconditions for \ref{lemma:mixed_fraction}, \eqref{delta_left} will reduce to $f_1\leq g_1$ is easy to see, based on the increasingness of $M_m\mleft(q\mright)$ in $m$, and the decreasingness of $x\mleft(1-x\mright)$ in $x$ for $x>0.5.$ We can thus focus on showing $g_2 \leq f_2$, i.e. At $\delta=1-q$, \eqref{c2terms} becomes which is clearly true.
+such that and If we can prove the preconditions for \ref{lemma:mixed_fraction}, \eqref{delta_left} will reduce to $f_1\leq g_1$ is easy to see, based on $M_m\mleft(q\mright)$ increasing in $m$, and $x\mleft(1-x\mright)$ decreasing in $x$ for $x>0.5.$ We can thus focus on showing $g_2 \leq f_2$, i.e. At $\delta=1-q$, \eqref{c2terms} becomes which is clearly true.
 At $\delta=0$, we get We note that has the derivative $4x - 2$, which is positive for $x>0.5$.
 Correspondingly, the $M_m\mleft(q\mright)$ term is larger than the $q$ term.
 Having shown that \eqref{c2terms} holds at both extreme values for $\delta$, it is sufficient for Lemma \ref{lemma:mixed_fraction} to hold to show that the second derivative of with respect to $\delta$ is positive, such that the function is convex.
 As the left term is linear in $\delta$, this derivative equals which equals and thus has the opposite sign of $\frac{d^2}{d^2 \delta} M_m\mleft(q+\delta\mright)$, which is negative due to the well-known concavity of the majority vote in $M_m\mleft(x\mright)$ in $x$ for $x>0.5$ \citep{boland1989modelling}.

 To prove \eqref{delta_right}, we need one last lemma: \begin{lemma} Let $A,B,C,D>0$ and $AD\leq BC$.
 Then, $\frac{A}{C}\leq\frac{A+B}{C+D}$ \end{lemma} \begin{proof}